 For every email message that you send with Mail Merge, the total number of recipients (including each recipient in the To:, CC: and BCC: fields) is counted against the maximum number of emails you can send in a 24-hour period (your sending quota).

 Thus if you send 1 email but include 2 addresses in the CC or BCC fields, Gmail will count them as 3 recipients and your email quota will be reduced by 3 for that day.

 Google will reset your daily quota around 1 PM PST.

-Q: I’ve a paid GSuite account but the email sending limit with Mail Merge is still limited to 300 email receipients per day.
+Q: I’ve a paid GSuite account but the email sending limit with Mail Merge is still limited to 400 email recipients per day.
 Why is the email limit not increased even with GSuite?

 This is likely because you have recently upgraded to the paid edition of GSuite.
-When you create a new GSuite account, or migrate from Gmail/Google Apps to GSuite Business, Google will only increase your daily email sending limit after a few billing cycles.
+When you create a new GSuite account, or migrate from Gmail to Google Workspace, Google will only increase your daily email sending limit after a few billing cycles.

 They initially put you in a trial mode and the sending limit is increased only after your account is removed from trial.
 To move your account out of trial earlier, you can either make an early payment or increase the number of users in your GSuite domain.